jdarmoni/DuoProject/README.md

 This June I made a comprehensive fullstack clone of Duolingo, which I reverse-engineered using the publically available Duolingo User & LanguageData JSON.
 In July, I'll be incorporating JuoLingo into 'DuoJuo' (Duolingo) as a feature!

-Do you work for Duolingo?
-Hire this guy!
 ![Feed Page Image](readmeResources/headshot.png)